MichaelNeas/laboratory/checklist.md

 - C++ - using built-in types, like STL's std::list for a linked list
 - Python - using built-in types (to keep practicing Python)
 - and write tests to ensure I'm doing it right, sometimes just using simple assert() statements
-- You may do Java or something else, this is just my thing.

-You don't need all these.
-You need only [one language for the interview](#pick-one-language-for-the-interview).

 Why code in all of these?
 - Practice, practice, practice, until I'm sick of it, and can do it with no problem (some have many edge cases and bookkeeping details to remember)